HookyQR/VSCodeBeautify/README.md

 space_after_anon_function | javascript.format<br> .insertSpaceAfterFunctionKeywordForAnonymousFunctions
 space_in_paren | javascript.format<br> .insertSpaceAfterOpeningAndBeforeClosingNonemptyParenthesis

-Note that the `html.format` settings will ONLY be used when the document is html.
+Note that the `html.format` settings will ONLY be used when the document is html. `javascript.format` settings are included always.

 Also runs http and css beautify from the same package, as determined by the file extension.
 The schema indicates which beautifier each of the settings pertains to.